 Survivors of sex and labor trafficking are resilient and the true experts in the anti-human trafficking field.
 They teach us about some of the risk factors that contributed to their situations of trafficking so we can improve our prevention efforts.
-These are some of their stories.
+We are grateful to all the brave survivors who have shared, hoping that other potential victims can learn from their stories.
+There is support available if these stories make you concerned about yourself or others.

 All alone in a big city at 15, I started to seek that love and acceptance that I wasn’t getting from my parents.
 I found it online with a 36-year-old man who I eventually formed a relationship with in real life.